Unlike spring which inspires new beginnings, autumn is a time when many people start to slow down and become more insular.

 So, in my opinion, there is nothing wrong with hibernating at this time of the year.

-But to ensure you stay motivated during autumn and winter, the key is to plan ahead and follow the tips included in this post.
+But to ensure you stay motivated during autumn and winter, the key is to plan ahead and follow the ideas shared in this post.

 Journal prompt: What do I need to do to stay motivated during autumn and winter?